rosedetivoli/rosedetivoli.github.io/all_works.md

 The links below will take you to the project website, or movie directly.

-Pelynas Marija / Wormwood Marija (with Beatričė Bukantytė - work in progress) ♦
+Pelynas Marija / Wormwood Maria (with Beatričė Bukantytė - work in progress) ♦
 [Svetozar in Spring - part of Where Were You In 1992?](https://vimeo.com/343830526) (2019) ♦
 [Where Were You in 1992?](http://1992.maydayrooms.org) (ongoing, with Amanda Egbe) ♦
 [The Flower Beneath the Foot](http://www.the-flower-beneath-the-foot.com/) (in development) ♦